Providing Essential Resources – Fundamental to Ending War

 Daly's argument is that we must shift our economies to avoid ecological disaster.
 A campaign to end war also argues that we must shift our relationship to resources, and that as we shift our economic behavior to avoid ecological disaster, we can, and should, also do so with an eye to making shifts that enable sustainable living in harmony with the Earth so that all people have access to the basic essentials.

-A word about global climate change, often called global warming, must be said.
-Beginning roughly 30 years ago, some scientists began to warn that the climate of the planet seemed to be entering an unnaturally rapid warming trend, and they felt it had to do with humans putting too much carbon dioxide into the atmosphere.
+Global Climate Change A word about global climate change, often called global warming, must be said.
+Beginning roughly 30 years ago, some scientists began to warn that the climate of the planet seemed to be entering an unnaturally rapid warming trend.
+They felt it had to do with humans putting too much carbon dioxide into the atmosphere.
 In the intervening decades, scientists from a variety of disciplines continued to collect data, and argued about what it all meant.
 Was the trend to global warming even a real trend?
 And if the globe was warming, did it have anything at all to do with human activity, or was it just one of earth's normal climate change cycles?

 Now the debates among experts are about exactly how much the climate will warm, and how fast, and what exactly are going to be the consequences for our societies and countries.
 The general outlook is pretty clear, and not good: more and stronger hurricanes, more and longer droughts, uncommonly heavy rainfalls that bring on flooding, a rise in sea-water level that will wipe out some countries and a lot of shoreline real estate, disease-bearing insects moving into formerly disease free locations, shifts in agricultural productivity as seasonal changes shift, the extinction of plants and animals that can't move fast enough to get into a new location that can support their lives.